3rinmae/fs-journal/journal/01/questions.md

 # Foundations of Web Development
 01. In your own words, why do we use Git?
-    > | to save our work in case of damage to a computer you're using to create it |
+    > | We use Git to save work on the cloud in case of damage to the computer that is being used to create it.
+It saves both the most recent version and all previous versions saved if needing to reference them.
+It also allows multiple people to work on the same project at the same time. |

 02. In the terminal, what is the command `mkdir` used for?
     > | make new directory |